zH4x-Dev/DeveloperTools/README.md

 - `Team Edition Dumper` Dump all information about team editions in the game.
 - `Playlist Dumper` Dump all user-available information about playlists in the game.
 - `Map Dumper` Dump all user-available information about maps in the game.
+- `Series Dumper` Dump all user-available information about product series in the game.

 ## Commands and Examples